Electrical Resistivity Imaging (ERI)

 The GeoSeeker utilizes a geoelectrical measurement procedure based on Schlumberger to read the soil resistivity.
 Based on that ground resistance the detector is capable to locate underground water deposits, water-bearing gravel and groundwater level as well as cavities like caves, tunnels, chambers and the like.
 Thus the geophysical detector can be deployed as water finder or cavity detector at the same time.

 Geoelectrical water detector and cavity detector for resistivity measurements up to 250 m depth.
+With this detector you can locate underground water resources, hidden water streams or other water deposits.

 This combined device of the Rover C and the Cavefinder looks for deep laying metals and caves.